Importing a car from Ireland to the UK: a how-to guide

 And before committing to the purchase, it’s a smart idea to read the small print.
 Just in case there are any hidden fees lurking in there.

 Now we come to payment.
 You’ll need to find a secure, convenient and low-cost way to send money over to Ireland, like Wise.
-You can send large sums securely with Wise, with no hidden fees and fair, mid-market exchange rates for converting your GBP to EUR.
-It could be much cheaper than using your bank
+You can send large sums with Wise, securely, at a fair, mid-market exchange rate for converting your GBP to EUR with no hidden fees*.

 Please see the Terms of Use for your region or visit Wise fees & pricing for the most up-to-date information on pricing and fees.